LoL ADC Macro Guide - Hypercarry your Team

 ADC Champion Select

-Twitch is a fantastic late-game carry that will reach his highest potential in a hard engage team.
-He can also do well as the main turnover carry, that will miss the beginning of a teamfight, waiting for enemies to burn their abilities so he can shred everyone from a distance.
+Twitch is a fantastic late-game carry that will reach his highest potential in a hard engaged team.
+He can also do well as the main turnover carry, which will miss the beginning of a team fight, waiting for enemies to burn their abilities so he can shred everyone from a distance.

 Or you can go with Kai'sa and Vayne that are consistent throughout the entire game.
 Both meet some shortcomings at the beginning of the match.
 But Kai'sa's mixed damage executions, or beastly repositions, and Vayne's 3-AA Press the Attack procs will genuinely make some mess sooner or later.